wilsonrljr/sysidentpy/paper/paper.md

 model.plot_result(y_valid, yhat, ee, ex)
 ```

 The table below and Figure 1 are the ouput of the aforementioned example.
+Table 1 detail the regressors chosen to compose the final model, its respectives parameters and the Error Reduction Ratio, which measure the contribution of each regressor to explain the system output.
+ERR values can be interpreted as a feature importance metric.
+Figure 1 depicts the simulation of model prediction and the validation data as well the autocorrelation of the model residues and the cross correlation between the input and the residues.

 | Regressors     | Parameters | ERR        |
 |----------------|------------|------------|